clach04/pebble-authenticator/README.md

 Works on all pebbles (either using native pebble API to determine timezone/gmt-offset or JS on phone for older Aplite)

+NOTE secret length is limited to 80-bits (10 bytes).
+This is below both the minimum and recommendation in [RFC 4226](https://tools.ietf.org/html/rfc6238)

+> The length of the shared secret MUST be at least 128 bits.
+> This document RECOMMENDs a shared secret length of 160 bits.

 ## Requirements

 Either of: